Updated on 10th May, 2023 by Martin Astley

 We Can Help!

-Also, a number of Whirpool tumble dryers are at risk of being a fire hazard.
+Also, a number of Whirpool tumble dryers are at risk of being fire hazards.
 If you own a Whirlpool tumble dryer, it is advisable to contact them immediately to see if yours is affected.
-Please see this article for more information.

 Get a new boiler